Ojibwe grammar: Verb to noun transforms

 Verbs additionally can be transformed into nouns representing concepts by adding -win, or into nouns representing an object by adding -gan or -n, or if a VAI into a gerund by dropping the final vowel or if VAI2 by adding -o.

 Plurals and obviative

 Plurals and obviative suffixes are the easiest to add to Ojibwe words.
 By examining the plural, one can generally determine the underlying root of the word.
 Generally, animate plurals end with -g, while inanimate plurals and obviatives end with -n.
 Often, a linking vowel is required to join the root to one of these endings.
 Underlying -w or -y or an augment may affect the choice of linking vowels.
+A few plurals do not follow this rule, for example, mishi, misan "piece(s) of firewood".

 1 In Central Ojibwa, Northwestern Ojibwa and Western Ojibwa, singular obviative ends with " n " while plural obviative ends with " ' ".
 This distinction in obviative is not made in other Ojibwe language dialects.

 2 In Eastern Ojibwe language and in the Ottawa language, contemptive plurals are CVVnyig and CVVnyin instead of CVVnyag and CVVnyan.

 3 In Oji-Cree language, this is a " j " and not a " d ".